ITALY: Florence

 Apprenticeships are organized by Schola Academy Firenze in collaboration with exclusive brands such as Stefano Bemer, Scuola del Cuoio, Superduper, and Cibrèo.
 Apprenticeships are hands-on experiences that are supervised by Master Artisans from the partner brands.
 Fashion apprenticeships integrate design, technical skills (pattern-making, construction, etc.), branding, and marketing.
 Culinary apprenticeships integrate the knowledge of ingredients, cooking skills, and restaurant management.
 The aim is to provide students with the knowledge and skills to realize their ideas and creativity into an actual finalized product.

 Students enroll in one 6-credit apprenticeship plus up to 3 courses (9 credits).
+Note that apprenticeships are an additional fee of $1500, which will be added to the program fee.
 Click on the title to download the syllabus.

 Leather Experience in Bagmaking